Ingredients 1-4 are for the Stewed Rhubarb.

-Ingredients 5-8 are for the Hazelnut Palmiers, An adaptation of the typical French “palm leaf” pastry often called Elephant Ears in the US.
+Ingredients 5-8 are for the Hazelnut Palmiers, an adaptation of the typical French “palm leaf” pastry often called Elephant Ears in the US.

-Preheat oven to 425.
+Preheat oven to 425ºF.
 Thaw dough slightly.

 Put a large piece of waxed paper on a flat surface; sprinkle liberally with cinnamon sugar and then lay the dough on top.
 Sprinkle the top with more cinnamon sugar and then cover with another piece of waxed paper to facilitate gentle rolling until sugar is embedded.
+Remove waxed paper.
 Sprinkle hazelnuts and sugar on the dough and using the rolling pin, embed the sugar gently.
-Then roll dough, like a scroll (making the longest roll possible) with each sidbeing rolled to the middle (or fold each of two sides halfway to the middle and then again to make a “scroll”).
+Then roll dough, like a scroll (making the longest roll possible) with each side being rolled to the middle (or fold each of two sides halfway to the middle and then again to make a “scroll”).
 Chill for about an hour.
 Slice into 1⁄4- 3/8” slices and place on a baking sheet with parchment paper.